XiangpengHao/bf-tree-docs/README.md

 - Bf-Tree's buffer pool is more complex than B-Tree and LSM-Trees, as it needs to handle variable length mini-pages.
 But it is simpler than Bw-Tree in my opinion, which is implemented & deployed in production.

+## Future directions?

+- Bf-Tree in-place writes to disk pages, which can cause burden to SSD garbage collection.
+If it is indeed a problem, we should consider using log-structured write to disk pages.

+- Bf-Tree's mini-page eviction/promotion policy is dead simple.
+More advanced policies can be used to ensure fairness, improve hit rate, and reduce copying.
+Our current paper focus on mini-page/buffer pool mechanisms, and exploring advanced policies is left as future work.

+- Better async.
+Bf-Tree relies on OS threads to interleave I/O operations, many people believe this is not ideal.
+Implement Bf-Tree with user-space async I/O (e.g., Tokio) might be a way to publish paper.

 ## I got questions!

 Feel free to reach out to me at xiangpeng.hao@wisc.edu or open an issue here.